-Whaddon's web site enters its thirteenth year of existence in 2018.
-The present version of the site (2017) is designed to be compliant with the current standards of the World Wide Web consortium.
+Whaddon's web site enters its fifteenth year of existence in 2020.
+The present version of the site (since 2017) is designed to be compliant with the current standards of the World Wide Web consortium.
 It is written by Nigel Strudwick in HTML 5 using CSS 3.
 The underlying framework is w3.css, designed by w3schools.
 The basic shape of the site was inspired by a template at that site, but specific bits of code have been adapted from other sites; in particular the tab and accordion structures are based on examples at csscript.

 This site has been tested on most major current browsers (Firefox, Opera, Safari, Edge).
 Users of Internet Explorer (now discontinued) before version 9 will find that a lot of things do not work; IE9 will render the page mostly as we plan for, but there will be some oddities.
 Sorry--blame progress, as IE9 came out in 2010.
 If you are unsure of what you are using exactly, this web site will tell you. http://www.whatsmybrowser.org.
 If you need to report a problem to us, there is a link on this site that you can email/copy and send to us.
 Or send us a screen shot of the page.

 A word about the [at] in email addresses.
 It is simply a method to minimise junk email: spammers have programs that crawl the web looking for email addresses, called

 spam harvesters.
 One of the things they look for is @ signs.
 There are various techniques to make it harder for them, but one of the simplest is to use [at] for @.

 Nigel Strudwick wishes to thank the following for testing the new site and making important observations: Randall Scott, Helen Strudwick, Mike Monks, Malan Peyton, Karen Coningsby, Bob Strawbridge, Bob Giddings, Anne Rose, Nikki Morton.